younesZdDz/todo-app/README.md

 # Todo demo using react 16.13.1

-Sample refrence app, showcasing the use of:
+Sample reference app, showcasing the use of:

 <ul>
     <li><b>hooks:</b></li>